-Retail US G A P On track Needs attentio n New goal announced in 2020 or 2 021 🔶 🗙 ioal accom plished EMPOWERING WOMEN AND HUMAN RIGHTS Target Year Status Progress Reach 1 million women and girls through P.A.C.E.
-2022 • 804,000+ women and girls reached since 2007 100% of our strategic factories 4 are investing in women's empowerment through participation in Empower@W 2025 /ork ٠ Tracking in progress 100% of workers employed in our strategic factories will have their void heard through representative, gend equitable workplace committees ٠ Tracking in progress 100% of our strategic factories will have achieved gender parity at the supervisor level 2025 ٠ Tracking in progress 100% of our factories will have prevention and response managem systems and trainings in place to address gender-based violence 2025 ent ٠ Tracking in progress 80% of Gap Inc. sourcing will be allocated to green-rated suppliers 2025 Tracking in progress 100% of Gap Inc. Tier 1 facilities and Tier 2 strategic mills will participate i industrywide efforts, including Socic & Labor Convergence Program (SLC and/or ILO Better Work al • Tracking in progress
+G A P

-- Lists the company targets under the categorization focusing on empowering and human rights, enabling opportunity, equality & belonging and enriching communities, along with target years, progress explanation and respective signs referring to the status of each target. - Targets cover the company's own operations, as well as its value chain (suppliers and consumers), and ecosystem (water). - Adopts a target on labor rights, and the governance related to labor issues.
+- New goal announced in 2020 or 2021 Goal accomplished EMPOWERING WOMEN AND Target HUMAN RIGHTS Status Progress Year Reach 1 million women and girls 804,000+ women and girls 2022 through P.A.C.E. reached since 2007 2025 100% of our strategic factories 4 are Tracking in progress investing in women's empowerment through participation in Empower@Work 100% of workers employed in our 2025 Tracking in progress strategic factories will have their voices heard through representative, genderequitable workplace committees 100% of our strategic factories will 2025 Tracking in progress have achieved gender parity at the supervisor level 100% of our factories will have 2025 Tracking in progress prevention and response management systems and trainings in place to address gender-based violence 2025 80% of Gap Inc. sourcing will be Tracking in progress allocated to green-rated suppliers 100% of Gap Inc. Tier 1 facilities and 2023 Tracking in progress Tier 2 strategic mills will participate in industrywide efforts, including Social & Labor Convergence Program (SLCP) - Lists the company targets under the categorization focusing on empowering and human rights, enabling opportunity, equality & belonging and enriching communities, along with target years, progress explanation and respective signs referring to the status of each target. - Targets cover the company's own operations, as well as its value chain (suppliers and consumers), and ecosystem (water). - Adopts a target on labor rights, and the governance related to labor issues.
 The company envisions that all of its facilities will abide by industry-wide efforts for bettering labor conditions, such as SLCP and ILO Better Work.